 The AO is not limited by the NGS flux up to R~9.
 In between R=9 and 11, the correction remains very good but the lack of photons induces residuals that translates into a brighter residual halo in coronagraphic images.
 For fainter objects, AO correction can still be applied but at a slower rate, with degraded image quality.
 Since P100 targets with R>11 are allowed in Service Mode.
-Since they require the best possible conditions, users should request them with a seeing constraint <= 0.8".

-Figure 11: Theoretical and measured (purple circles) SPHERE-SAXO Strehl ratio as a function of R magnitude for good seeing conditions and different wavelength ranges from V to K (see and for details).
+Figure 11: Theoretical and measured (purple circles) SPHERE-SAXO Strehl ratio as a function of R magnitude for good seeing conditions and different wavelength ranges from V to K (see Figure 31 and Figure 32 for more details).